Projeto-Pindorama/mitzune/README.txt

 it works! :^)

 # How do i use it?
-For now, i didn't wrote a manual or even the print_help function yet, so you will need to read the code.
+For now, i didn't wrote a manual yet, so you will need to read the code to know better what happens under the table.
 Sorry... :^(
-But, if you mind helping me, you can write a small text about the functions or even the print_help function and pull-request-it.
+But, if you mind helping me, you can write a small text about the functions and pull-request-it.
 I would be grateful. :^)

+## Hacking
+Mitzune's code is fairly readable even for ones who doesn't actually program in Shell Script, I've been also keeping a consistent and sane code-style (result of years of experience being beaten by syntax errors or by reading my own code and don't understanding it).

+Good references for learning Shell Script for hacking Mitzune's code are the "Advanced Bash-Scripting Guide", "Learning the Korn Shell, 2nd Edition" and, for Portuguese language speakers, "Programação Shell Linux" --- which tries to teach characteristics both from GNU Bourne-Again Shell, Korn Shell and some even from the crappy POSIX standard.

+The ABS can be found on TLDP.org, it's public domain! :^) "Learning the Korn Shell" is a paid book, but can be found for free in some "Milk (doc)store" from Ukraine.
+"Programação Shell Linux" is also a paid book, but an older version from around 2010 (the 8th edition) can be found in some site whose name recalls "doceiro" (the portuguese word for "confectioner").

+Although Bash is used here, I prefer the Korn Shell syntax for the most part of things.
+I just didn't ported Mitzune 100% for Korn Shell yet because of other things, such as getopt doesn't working the same.

 # Who can i blame for it?
 Me, Luiz Antonio (a.k.a takusuman).